In this blog post, I am going to tell you about the Laws of Design or the fundamentals of art as applied in graphic designing.

 Law of Emphasis

 This is a concept of creating distinctions by highlighting the differences.
 The differences can be of many different forms.
 There is always an element of your design where you want to give emphasis on.
-In a design, only three elements at a time can be emphasised in maximum.
+In a design, only three elements at a time can be emphasized in maximum.

-This is to ignore an element of the design by placing it in an odd way so that our eyes don’t focus on that element.
+- Negative Emphasis: This is to ignore an element of the design by placing it in an odd way so that our eyes don’t focus on that element.

-In this, we tend to build our design around a specific element by giving it an emphasis.
+- Positive Emphasis: In this, we tend to build our design around a specific element by giving it an emphasis.

 Law of Unity